archerydwd/blog/README.md

 ```

 In the above we just added a link that calls the update action in the controller with the id of the article.
-Now to get the update to work we need to add an update action to the controller at: src/controller/blog_articles_controller.erl and insert this:
+Now to get the update to work we need to add an update action to the controller: src/controller/blog_articles_controller.erl:
 ```
 ...
 update('GET', [ArticleId]) -> Article = boss_db:find(ArticleId), {ok, [{article, Article}]};